aashish-thapa/aashish-thapa/README.md

 🔭 Currently working on:

-Illumibot, SecondBrain-platform for recording or sharing your thoughts, DeepFake Detection Model
+Illumibot, SayItLoud.vercel.app, DeepFake Detection Model

 👯 Looking to collaborate on: